claudiospizzi/vscode-scratchmanager/README.md

 * `scratchManager.archiveThresholdDays`: Specify the number of days to keep scratch files before archiving them.
 Defaults to 90 days.
 * `scratchManager.archiveAutomatically`: Specify if scratch files should be archived automatically.
 Defaults to off.

+## Folder Structure

+When using no scopes (activeScopes configuration is empty), the following path will be constructed with the following schema: `<WorkspaceFolder>/<ActiveFolder>`.

+If the scoping options is used, the following schema will be used: `<WorkspaceFolder>/<ActiveScope>/<ActiveFolder>`.
+The create file command will ask the user for the scope to use.
+The archive files command will archive all files from all scopes older than the threshold days.

 ## Release Notes

 Please find the release notes in the [CHANGELOG.md] file.